 Missing payments is considered to be failing to comply with a court order – the creditor can then take further action including requesting the court send a summons to you to appear at an Examinations Hearing [see Enforcement of Judgments Act 1991 s 5(5)].

 Make no order

-The court cannot make an order that would put you into financial hardship.
-This means that the court accepts that your income and expenditure statement clearly shows you cannot make any repayments or that your only income is a Centrelink payment and you do not agree to offer any payments.
+The court cannot make an order that would impose unreasonable obligations on you.
+This means that the court accepts that your completed Questionnaire clearly shows you cannot make any repayments or that your only income is a Centrelink payment and you do not agree to offer any payments.